-- Commuting from a permanent residence within 30-miles of the university of a legal guardian - 21 years of age and holds senior class status (90+ credit hours), - Married, or has custodial care of dependent children, - Veteran with at least two years of active military duty, - Financial hardship, - Taking online courses, or - Student teaching, co-op, internship outside a 30-mile radius of McKendree University
+- Commuting from a permanent residence within 30 miles of the university of a legal guardian - 21 years of age and hold 60 credit hours. - Married, or has custodial care of dependent children, - · Veteran with at least two years of active military duty, - Financial hardship, - Taking online courses, or - · Student teaching, co-op, and internship outside a 30-mile radius of McKendree University

-Students should not consider themselves released from the residency requirement prior to receiving written approval from the Office of Residence Life.
-A student who is seeking a waiver to the residency requirement should not enter into any purchase, lease, or rental agreement with a third party realtor or a lessee until they have received their approval notification.
+Students should not consider themselves released from the residency requirement before receiving written approval from the Office of Residence Life.
+A student who is seeking a waiver of the residency requirement should not enter into any purchase, lease, or rental agreement with a third-party realtor or a lessee until they have received their approval notification.